Mental Retardation | Intellectual Disability

 Besides, improvement in symptomatic parameters, the neurological damage that is seen in mental retardation also shows repairs as reported by the radiological findings by PET-CT Scan.

-Autologous stem cell therapy is a safe and feasible, alternate treatment option for INTELLECTUAL DISABILITY.
-By improving cognition, learning, and other functions, stem cell therapy decreases the gap between these patients with low IQ and that of normal IQ.
+Autologous cell therapy is a safe and feasible, alternate treatment option for INTELLECTUAL DISABILITY.
+By improving cognition, learning, and other functions, cell therapy decreases the gap between these patients with low IQ and that of normal IQ.
 It kick-starts the halted mental development and advances towards normal development.